 Energy bills increase in general.
 That’s all part of an increased cost of living.
 But, what if your bills are increasing past the rate increases the electricity or gas company published?
 This could be a problem with your central AC system.

 Several problems with air conditioners can cause your energy bills to increase.
 If the ducts are clogged, the system works harder to move air around.
 If there are leaks in your ducts, hot air escapes back into the walls, your basement, or your attic, so your system has to work twice as hard to try to get rooms cooled to the temperature you’ve set.
 The harder your fans or condenser have to work, the higher your bills climb.
-Too much or too little refrigerant also makes your system less efficient.
+Too much or too little Same Day Service also makes your system less efficient.

 If an air conditioning expert inspects your system and rules those issues out, you’re left with the system working harder because it’s aging.
 The older a system is, the more the SEER rating decreases due to loss of efficiency.
 For example, one study took a four-ton unit with an estimated capacity of 45,000 BTU and tracked it over 20 years.
 By the end of 20 years, the unit’s estimated BTU was down to 10,000.
 It has to work harder to cool effectively, and that increases energy bills.